-What was your first memory of banks?
+What are the different types of banks in Malaysia?
+Actually, let’s go back – what was your first memory of banks?

 My first memory of the whole banking institution is a bit fuzzy, but I still remember bits and pieces.
 I vaguely recall snippets of these events: